 9. Fill in Bare Patches

 As you’re performing some of these winter projects, you may notice a few bare spots in your lawn where grass isn’t growing.
-You can perform simple maintenance and fill these patches in with grass plugs or seed.
-Simply locate and purchase the grass plugs or grass seed for your type of grass, plant them in the bare spots throughout your lawn and perform a little bit of establishment maintenance to help the grass grow in.
-Sod Solutions offers a variety of St. Augustine plugs and zoysia plugs as well as plugs for other grass types.
-View our grass plugs and seed pages for more information.
+You can perform simple maintenance and fill these patches in with grass plugs, sod pods or seed.
+Simply locate and purchase a selection that matches your type of grass, plant them in the bare spots throughout your lawn and perform a little bit of establishment maintenance to help the grass grow in.

 10. Research Pre-Emergent Herbicides

 As your grass and garden start to flourish in the spring, so do weeds.
 Weeds are one of the most notorious pests once warmer weather ensues.
 Researching and applying a pre-emergent herbicide is highly recommended before this happens.
 Pre-emergents, as opposed to post-emergents, prevent weeds from germinating and sprouting from the soil’s surface.